-(1) Subject to the law and this Statute, the council is responsible for the governance of the University, including making Rules for the conduct of employee and students.
+(1) Subject to the law and this Statute, the council is responsible for the governance of the University, including making rules for the conduct of employees and students.

-- (2) Subject to the policy determined by the Minister, the council, with the concurrence of the senate, determines the language policy of the University and must publish and make it available on request. - (3) The council, after consultation with the students' representative assembly, provides a suitable structure to advice on the policy for student support services within the University. - (4) Council consists of - - (a) the vice-chancellor; - (b) the vice-principal or vice-principals; - (c) three members with specific competencies in the fields designated by the council; - (d) five persons appointed by the Minister; - (e) one person appointed by the Premier of the Limpopo Province; - (f) two persons elected by senate from among its members; - (g) two persons elected by convocation; - (h) two persons designated by persons who, in terms of the Statute, are donors; - (i) one academic employee of the University other than members of the senate, elected by the academic employees; - (j) two students of the University elected by the students' representative assembly. - (k) one member of the service employees of the University elected by the service employees; - (1) one member of the administrative employees of the University elected by the administrative employees; - (m) one person designated by the Thulamela Municipality; - (n) other persons, not exceeding six in number, designated by such bodies as determined by council;
+(2) Subject to the policy determined by the Minister, the council, with the concurrence of the senate, determines the language policy of the University and must publish and make it available on request.

+(3) The council, after consultation with the students' representative assembly, provides a suitable structure to advice on the policy for student support services within the University.

+Council consists of -

+- (a) the vice-chancellor; - (b) the deputy vice-chancellors; - (c) three members with specific competencies in the fields designated by the council; - (d) the chairperson of the institutional forum; - (e) five persons appointed by the Minister; - (f) one person appointed by the Premier of the Limpopo Province; - (g) two persons elected by senate from among its members; - (h) two persons elected by convocation; - (i) two persons designated by persons who, in terms of the Statute, are donors; - (j) one academic employee of the University other than members of the senate, elected by the academic employees; - (k) the president of the student representative assembly and one (1) other member of cabinet elected by cabinet; - (1) One member of the service employees of the University elected by the service employees; - (m) One member of the administrative employees of the University elected by the administrative employees; - (n) one person designated by the Thulamela Municipality;
-provided that the persons referred to in paragraphs (c), (d), (e), (g), (h), (j), (m) and (n) must not be employees of the University of Venda.

-- (5) A member of council, other than the principal, vacates his or her office if he or she - - (a) is absent without council's leave from three consecutive ordinary meetings of council without apology; - (b) is absent with leave from council from six meetings of council; - (c) is declared insolvent by a court of law; - (d) is convicted of an offence and sentenced to imprisonment without the option of a fine; or - (e) is recalled by his or her constituency. - (7) A vacancy in council must be filled in the same manner as that in which the member who previously held office was appointed, elected or designated and such a member appointed, elected or designated holds office for the unexpired portion of the term of office of his or her predecessor. - (8) Council elects a chairperson, vice chairperson and other office bearers from among its members in the manner determined in paragraph 21 provided that the chairperson and vice-chairperson must not be employees of the University. - (9) The allowances payable to the chairperson and members of council or a committee of council are determined by council subject to the regulations.
+- (0) other persons, not exceeding six in number, designated by such bodies as determined by council; and - (p) the persons referred to in paragraphs (c), (d), (e), (h), and (n) must not be employees of the University of Venda. - (5) The registrar is the secretary to council and has no voting powers. - (6) A member of council, other than the principal, vacates his or her office if he or she - - (a) is absent without council's leave from three consecutive ordinary meetings of council without apology; - (b) is absent with leave from council from six meetings of council; - (c) is declared insolvent by a court of law; - (d) is convicted of an offence and sentenced to imprisonment without the option of a fine; or - (e) is recalled by his or her constituency.

+(7) Council may by resolution decide that a member's presence at council is no longer in the interest of the university and refer such resolution to the affected members constituency for their attention.

+(8) A vacancy in council must be filled in the same manner as that in which the member who previously held office was appointed, elected or designated and such a member appointed, elected or designated holds office for the unexpired portion of the term of office of his or her predecessor.

+(9) Council elects a chairperson, vice chairperson and other office bearers from among its members in the manner determined in paragraph 21 provided that the chairperson and must not be employees of the University.